 Domestic and International Applicants

-- A baccalaureate degree in a science subject from an accredited institution.
-If your bachelor's degree is not in a natural science subject, please email Dr. Oliver Grundmann at firstname.lastname@example.org.
+- A baccalaureate degree in a natural science subject from one of the institutional accreditors (or international equivalent) found in the “Accreditation” section at https://admissions.ufl.edu/apply/graduate/.
+If your bachelor’s degree is not in a natural science subject, please email email Professor Oliver Grundmann: firstname.lastname@example.org.

 - An upper-division GPA of 2.0 or higher.
 To calculate what your upper-division GPA is, please use the Upper Division GPA Worksheet.

 - The English language skill requirements for admission

 - If your native language is not English, or if you graduated with a bachelor’s degree from a non-English speaking country, you will need to take and submit your TOEFL (Test of English as a Foreign Language) or other Graduate Council approved English language skills test scores.